 In February 2017, the College reached an agreement on a first contract with the Barnard Contingent Faculty Union (BCF)-UAW that reflects our deep respect for the union members’ significant contribution to the Barnard community.

 This first contract pushes forward substantive changes in wages, benefits, and job security for contingent faculty that recognize their commitment to our students.
-A summary of the first contract may be found in the Human Resources section of the Barnard website.
+View a summary of the first contract on the Human Resources section of the Barnard website.

 Frequently Asked Questions